emmprokak/Qt-Citation-Program/README.md

 -Run "Qt Citation Program.exe" from inside the extracted folder.
 ### Windows defender will NOT allow you to run the exe since it's an unsigned executable you got from the internet.
-### After the "don't run" window appears, click More info and press the "Run anyway" button.
+### After the "don't run" window appears, click "More info" and press the "Run anyway" button.

 Please remember that I am a self-taught programmer, and that I do this as a hobby because: a) It's fun and b) I want to give back to the Free and Open Source Software community.